 - Repeat these steps each feed you provide for the skill.
 The first feed you add will automatically be marked as the default feed.
 If you add more feeds, you can choose which feed is the default, by selecting it in the Default column.

 - Click Save when you are finished adding feeds and are ready to test your skill.

 Test Your Flash Briefing Skill

 - On the Test tab in the developer console, make sure the slider is set to Yes (the default) to enable your skill for testing.

 - Find your skill in the Alexa app, enable it, and then ask Alexa for your flash briefing.
 For example, "Alexa, what's my Flash Briefing?" for an English skill or "Alexa, was ist meine tägliche Zusammenfassung?" for a German skill.
 Your content should play or be read by Alexa.

 - You should enable all of the feeds for your skill and test them with an Alexa device.

 - Click Next when you have completed testing of your skill.

 Provide Publishing Information for your Skill

-The descriptions and images you provide on the Launch page provide the content that displays in the Alexa App.
+The descriptions and images you provide on the Distribution page provide the content that displays in the Alexa App.
 Customers can scroll through a list of skills, and select a skill to see more detailed information.
 The interaction model is already defined so the most important information you provide is a short and long description of your skill, and the images that identify your skill.

 - Fill in the One Sentence Description.
 This displays in the skills list in the Alexa app and should be in the same language your skill targets.